 If a student injury or illness results in a need to clean up blood or other body fluids from a campus facility, Residence Life staff should contact Security Services (x3311) to request that they call Facilities Services for appropriate response.
 If there is any question about this assistance, contact the DSA dean or designee on call who will assist in determining the appropriate course of action.

 Sexual Assault Response

-The university’s Campus Policy Prohibiting Harassment and Sexual Misconduct addresses all forms of rape, sexual assault, and other forcible and non-forcible sexual offenses of a criminal nature.
+The university’s Campus Policy Prohibiting Harassment and Sexual Misconduct addresses all forms of rape, sexual assault, and other forcible and non-forcible sexual misconduct.